We are all failures - at least all the best of us are.

 An ancient proverb states, “Only a fool trips on what is behind him.”

-Maxwell continues: “The difference between average people and achieving people is their perception of and response to failure.
+Maxwell continues: “The difference between average people and achieving people is their perception of and response to failure.”
+Perseverance is essential; giving up on your goal because of one setback is like slashing your other three tires because you got a flat.

-One thing few people know about me is in the past I have taught many people how to juggle.
-It was a phase; juggling is not something I’m currently active in but occasionally re-visit to have some fun.
+One thing few people know about me, is in the past (in my younger days), I taught many people the art of how to juggle.
+Juggling is definitely an art.
 Juggling is all about positive attitude.
-One thing I guarantee learners from the beginning is that they’ll drop the balls whether they plan to or not.
+One thing I guaranteed learners from the beginning is that they’ll drop the balls whether they plan to or not.
 As a matter of fact, if they can’t drop the balls and laugh about it, it is unlikely they will ever succeed in becoming a juggler.
 It is essential that they practice failure; part of the learning process is actually dropping the balls on purpose.
 If they are not comfortable with the drop, their stance and balance will always be weak, in the fear that they will fail.
 Giving learners opportunities to try out new skills and experience the consequences of errors in a safe environment is a critical part of the learning process.
 The real skill in juggling is throwing the balls to the same place every time and moving your hands in the same way to position them correctly.
 A Chinese proverb states: “If you stumble, make it part of the dance.”

 Some years ago, Art Fry, a scientist in the commercial office of 3M, came up with an idea for one of the company’s products.
 It seems that he dealt with a small irritation every Sunday as he sang in his church choir.
 After marking his pages in the hymn book with small pieces of paper, the small pieces would invariably fall out all over the floor when he would open the book.